mrjex/Global-City-Streaming/README.md

 - *What is the numerical relation between a geographical area's altitude and the equator?*

-- In the context of this project, `geographical area` is concerned with cities

 - Since the equator is at altitude 0, and the total altitude ranges from -90 to 90, I figured that taking the absolute value would represent a city's direct distance to the equator.
 Thus, making a city's distance to the equator the X-value in the line graph.

-- RESTFUL APIs to retrieve data

 - At the time I finished this project I had **20,000+ db instances** in the PostgreSQL database.
 However, due to the extensive capacities of the technologies used in this project (Kafka, Flink and Docker), this project is able to store way more instances without decreasing in performance.

 ## 🚀 Get Started

 In many of my prior projects I always found the process of starting and setting up the system tedious and repetitive.
 That's why I aimed to counteract that productivity-killing and time-consuming aspect in this project, and I used Bash scripting to solve this.
 Shell scripting is a powerful tool for automating tasks and simplifying the management of systems and applications.
 In this project, I aspired to simplify it to the point so that all you need to do is to run the docker containers, which will automatically execute the contained scripts in each subdirectory.
-In other words encapsulating the functionality and permissions to avoid confusion.
-Just like I learned about encapsulation in Java in [Object Oriented Programming](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-1/1.%20Object%20Oriented%20Programming?ref_type=heads), it is equally important to only reveal the high-level aspects of a complex topic that the developer doesn't need to be an expert at.
+In other words, encapsulating the functionality and permissions to avoid confusion.

 ### Instructions & Executions